 Where you look, you tend to go

 That applies to walking, driving, riding, goals, and practically anything where you want to get some results.
-When I walk, it is easier to look at the path in front of me rather than looking at something to the side, tight?
+When I walk, it is easier to look at the path in front of me instead of something to the side, right?

 When driving, the same is true.
-I had the privilege to drive a high-performance car on a race track with a professional driver sitting in the passenger’s seat.
-They set up orange traffic cones on the turns to help you focus on where you wanted to end up rather than keeping your eyes directly on the road in front of the car.
-The professional driver even made a statement that is very similar to the principle stated above.
+I had the privilege of driving a high-performance car on a race track with a professional driver sitting in the passenger seat.
+They set up orange traffic cones on the turn to help you focus on where you wanted to end up rather than keeping your eyes directly on the road in front of the car.
+The professional driver even made a statement similar to the principle stated above.
 They also use another statement when driving on oval tracks, "Don't look at the wall!"
 Why?
 Because that is where you will end up!
 "See the wall, be the wall!"

 You influence your current and future actions by having a clear THERE in view.